Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

 		1. Markers and Infowindows:

-			The original idea for this site was to have Infowindows for each Point of interest on all screen sizes, whether mobile, tablet or desktop.
+			The original idea for this site was to have Infowindows for each Point of Interest on all screen sizes, whether mobile, tablet or desktop.
 However, it soon became clear that no matter how the map was zoomed upon first displaying online, this was not a practical solution for mobile screens: the Points of Interest being often very near to each other meant that the Infowindow was more often than not blocking other markers and/or Infowindows.
 A prime example of this can be seen below: